ELITR/minuting-experimentation/README.md

 # minuting-experimentation
-The code for the preliminary experiments on automatic summarization of meeting dialogues (minuting).
+The code of the preliminary experiments on automatic summarization of meeting dialogues (minuting).
 The workflow of the basic prototype follows these steps:

 1. Transcript preprocessing
 2. Transcript segmentation